antidotejnr/inpt-report/README.md

 To discover the host of 10.10.10.0/24 ;i used the nmap command as shown below;
 ![Project Screenshot](images/Screenshot1.png)

-* I used Nmap because it efficiently identifies active devices on a network by scanning IP addresses and analyzing open ports.
+I used Nmap because it efficiently identifies active devices on a network by scanning IP addresses and analyzing open ports.
 It also provides detailed information about the hosts' operating systems, services, and potential vulnerabilities, which is crucial for network security assessments.

-  * To filter my output and save them into a file ,I will use the "grep" command to extract the lines where hosts are marked as "Host is up" and save them into a Up_host.txt file ;A demonstration is as follows;
+To filter my output and save them into a file ,I will use the "grep" command to extract the lines where hosts are marked as "Host is up" and save them into a Up_host.txt file ;A demonstration is as follows;
 ![Project Screenshot](images/Screenshot2.png)run the tool to enumerate subdomains.
 Below is a basic command you can use:

-* To run a subdomain Enumeration on the domain using the aiodnsbrute tool, the following was performed;
+To run a subdomain Enumeration on the domain using the aiodnsbrute tool, the following was performed;
 ![Project Screenshot](images/screenshot3.png)
 This command will start the subdomain brute-forcing process against virtualinfosecafrica.com using the default wordlist included in aiodnsbrute.

+### Service Discovery and Port Scanning.
+Service discovery and port scanning are essential after identifying active hosts because they reveal open ports and running services, helping map the attack surface.
+This process allows you to identify potential vulnerabilities, determine service versions, and audit for unauthorized or misconfigured services.

+To perform a service discovery on the ip range 10.10.10.0/24 using  nmap i did this;